 Controlling the inflammation in RA can lessen the chance of damage to joints or organs.
 If there are few or no signs of inflammation, doctors will describe RA as being in remission.

 A reduction in swelling should allow a greater range of movement, as long as previous disease flare-ups have not damaged the joints.

 Doctors will often prescribe medication to ease symptoms and reduce inflammation.
 They may recommend nonsteroidal anti-inflammatory drugs (NSAIDs) in the form of a tablet to take orally or a cream to apply to the joints.

 In some cases, a person may need surgery to repair or replace their joints.
 Surgery can help decrease pain and improve the range of movement.

 RA is a severe disease that can affect the whole body, often causing pain and disability.

-There is a link between female hormones and the onset of RA, which tends to occur earlier in women than in men.
-The hormonal changes that can occur throughout a woman’s life, such as those that take place during pregnancy or menopause, can affect the symptoms of the disease.
+There is a link between female hormones and the onset of RA, which tends to occur earlier in females than in males.
+The hormonal changes that can occur throughout a person’s life, such as those that occur during pregnancy or menopause, can affect the symptoms of the disease.

 People can limit the impact of RA on their lives by seeking early treatment and following the advice of a doctor when managing their symptoms.